Home Equity Loan Rates in Alaska (January 2025)

 HOME EQUITY LOANS VS. HELOCS IN ALASKA

-Home equity loans and home equity lines of credit (HELOCs) are popular options for homeowners to tap into their home's equity.
-In Alaska, home equity loans have fixed rates, averaging 8.5%, while the best HELOC rates in Alaska are variable, averaging 8.9%.
+Home equity loans and home equity lines of credit (HELOC) are popular options for homeowners to tap into their home's equity.
+In Alaska, home equity loans have fixed rates, averaging 8.6%, while HELOC rates in Alaska are variable, averaging 8.8%.

 Home Equity Loan Rates by LTV Ratio

-The rate you qualify for depends on your loan-to-value ratio.
-This ratio measures how much you owe on your mortgage compared to your home's appraised value.
+The rate you qualify for depends on your loan-to-value ratio, which measures how much you owe on your mortgage compared to your home's appraised value.
 To calculate your LTV ratio, divide your current mortgage balance by your home's appraised value and multiply by 100.
 For example, if your home is valued at $300,000 and you owe $240,000 on your mortgage, your LTV ratio is 80%.

-A higher LTV ratio presents a greater risk to lenders, leading to higher rates.
-In Alaska, the average APR for a 15-year equity loan with an LTV ratio of 80% is 8.8%.
-Check the table below to see what rates you might qualify for based on your LTV ratio and average home equity loan rates.
+A higher LTV ratio presents a higher risk to lenders, resulting in higher rates.
+Currently, the average APR of a 15-year equity loan in Alaska with an LTV ratio of 80% is 8.8%.
+Use the table to see what rates you might qualify for based on your LTV ratio.

 Data filtered by:Results filtered by: